callumj2/test-score-rose-generator/README.md

 # test-score-rose-generator

-This Repository began as a project designed for use specifically with a single tutoring company, however with their approval I've made this code public in the interest of sharing the benefits of this work with people who may find use in it.
+This Repository began as a project designed for use specifically with a single tutoring company, however this code has been made public in the interest of sharing the benefits of this work with people who may find use in it.

 A rose chart is a novel way to present test scores, and is very visually intuitive and useful for exhibiting student changes across one term to the next.
 An example is shown below: